 Iron is essential to maintaining healthy blood.
 However, it can be difficult to meet your daily intake requirements, especially if you follow a vegan or vegetarian diet.
 They exclude sources of the more bioavailable heme iron that are found in animal-based foods like meat, poultry, and seafood.

 Peas and other legumes are naturally good sources of iron, which makes pea protein a worthy option for anyone looking to boost their iron intake.
-One serving of LADDER Plant Protein contains 5.5 mg of iron, which is over 25 percent of the recommended daily value.
+One serving of LADDER Plant Protein contains 4.5 mg of iron, which is around 25 percent of the recommended daily value.

 Looking to maintain or cut weight?
 The key is to find the right balance between feeling full and not exceeding your daily calorie needs.
 Research shows that consuming protein may help provide longer-lasting satiety, making between-meal snacking less appealing.
 And in comparing sources of protein, some studies find that pea protein can be just as effective at staving off hunger as other forms.*

 Besides pea protein, there are other available sources for vegan protein powders, including soy and hemp.
 However, not all plant-based proteins are created the same.
 According to Falcone, LADDER's choice to utilize pea protein for its vegan protein blend is based on the unique chemical makeup of pea protein.